brianschubert/Advent-Of-Rust/readme.md

 patterns in my puzzle inputs that may not be present in all valid inputs.
-Since I cannot guarantee that these shortcuts are universally applicable, my solutions _might_ be liable to panic when given input different from theones that they were designed against.
+Since I cannot guarantee that these shortcuts are universally applicable, my solutions _might_ be liable to panic when given input different from the ones that they were designed against.

 ## Running a Solution